bilalgodesto/magicfit/README.md

 - in lib folder we have define three files. all these files will be used in integration testing

- each file contains a widget/screen login_form.dart, dashboard.dart and profile.dart.
+ During testing we will access dashboard.dart and tap the add new button we will open the form.
+Select the dropdown values and tap the save button.
+ Then we verify that all the items are added in the provider.
+We will then delete one item from list and verify that item is deleted successfully.

- the flow is user enter email and password and tap the button to login in login_form and navigate to dashboard page and click the button in dashboard to open the profile form. we will be using these files for [3rd] type of testing i.e integration testing.
+ we will be using these files for [3rd] type of testing i.e integration testing.

 - To perform integration testing we have added below code in pubspec.yaml under dev_dependencies